o3de/community/guides/o3de-deprecation-guidelines.md

 - Use of the `AZ_DEPRECATED` macro should not be used when first deprecating an API.
   - It is required to first use the comment identifier `O3DE_DEPRECATION_NOTICE`, and as a second pass, add `AZ_DEPRECATED` (applies to mature APIs - see [Stable vs Volatile APIs](#stable-vs-volatile-apis)).
   - Note: In C++ code, `@deprecated` may be used to highlight deprecation changes in the API reference.
 This is not widely supported and is not a requirement at this time.

+### API Deprecation - Final Steps

+After the `O3DE_DEPRECATION_NOTICE` comment has been present in the code for one O3DE release (typically 6 months):
+1. Add the `AZ_DEPRECATED` macro to the API methods.
+2. Increment the `MAJOR` element and zero out the other elements in the `version` field in the `gem.json` if gem code or `engine.json` if engine code.

+After the `AZ_DEPRECATED` macro has been present in the code for one release, remove the code.

 ## System/Feature Deprecation